Miguel Gomes (racing driver): Racing career

 In 2021, it was announced that Gomes would drive the No. 46 Chevrolet for Marko Stipp Motorsport for the full NASCAR Whelen Euro Series in the EuroNASCAR 2 division, whilst also being a part of both the Rookie Trophy and Legend Trophy.
 He would go on to finish fifteenth in the final standings and third in the Rookie Trophy with a best finish of ninth at the second race at Autodrom Most.
 On January 6, 2022, he would be retained by Stipp for the 2022 season following a contract extension.
-He would finish 16th in the final standings with three top-ten finishes including a best result of 9th at the season opening race at Circuit Ricardo Tormo.
+He would finish 16th in the final standings with three top-ten finishes including a best result of ninth at the season opening race at Circuit Ricardo Tormo.

 Gomes would remain with the team for the 2023 season, this time moving up to the EuroNASCAR Pro division.
 It was also during this year that he would participate in pre-season testing for the ARCA Menards Series at Daytona International Speedway driving for Fast Track Racing in the No. 01 Ford.
 After not turning a lap in the Friday session, he would place 30th in the Saturday session.
 One month after the test, it was announced that Gomes would compete in the season-opening race at the track driving the No. 02 Chevrolet for Young's Motorsports.
 After starting 38th, he would go on to finish 31st after suffering a cut tire late in the race.

-In 2025, it was revealed that Gomes will return to the ARCA Menards Series, this time driving the No. 69 Ford for Kimmel Racing at Kansas Speedway.
+In 2025, it was revealed that Gomes would return to the ARCA Menards Series, this time driving the No. 69 Ford for Kimmel Racing at Kansas Speedway.